QED1224/Toontown-Resources/README.md

 ## Did doodle tricks count as a stun in battle? <a name="misc-4"></a>

-Yes, Doodle tricks counted as a stun in battles, provided that the trick was successful.
-Tricks counted as their own individual track, meaning they would satisfy the conditions listed in the [bonus section](#toon-atk-acc-6).
+Yes, Doodle tricks count as a stun in battles, provided that the trick is successful.
+Tricks count as their own individual track, meaning they would satisfy the conditions listed in the [bonus section](#toon-atk-acc-6).

 ### Battle Simulations